alexanderwise/discord-pipecat-bot/README.md

+# Note, this is mostly-hallucinated junk by a coding assistant

-# Discord AI Bot - Unified Multi-Modal Architecture
+## Discord AI Bot - Unified Multi-Modal Architecture

 A sophisticated Discord bot that operates across multiple interaction modes with advanced AI capabilities, featuring unified conversation context, tool access, and seamless voice/text integration.